 Does it work in my version of Excel?

-The calculator works in all versions of Excel from Excel 97 to Excel 2016.
-It was developed in Excel 2010 and tested in other versions.
+The calculator works in all versions of Excel from Excel 97 to Excel 2016, also including Office 365 and Excel for Mac.
 For older versions you may need to use a different version of the calculator, which is also included.

 Does it work in OpenOffice / LibreOffice / Apple Numbers / other spreadsheet software?

 It may work in some, but unfortunately we can’t guarantee it and can’t provide support for software other than Microsoft Excel.

 How do I pay?
 Is it secure?